akempler/devernote/README.txt

 ### Usage

 - Import notes on the /devernote_import page.
   Notes tagged in Evernote with the specified tag will be imported.
+  Embedded images will also be imported.

+- You can specify an imagecache style to apply to images that are imported with notes.
+This can be done on the /admin/config/content/devernote page.

 - To reimport a note from Evernote, just delete the node in Drupal and run the import again.